basp/basp.github.io/_posts/2014-08-11-what-the-service.md

 better job of making it happen then?).
 We can easily inject a custom `provider` that delivers the exact `Date` that we are interested in.

-This is the first key to so called __unit testing__: never ever depend on system level functions or other values you cannot control.

-Now we come to the second rule with is basically just an extension on the first rule.
-It's a bit easier to explain because we can just say:

-> Whenever you use `IO`, use a service to abstract it.
+> #1 Whenver you depend on a value you cannot control, abstract it as a service.

-If you consider system functions and OS level functions IO too then you will only need rule #2.
-Hide all `IO` behind services and don't worry if they are tiny.
+> #2 Hide all `IO` behind services and don't worry if they are tiny.

+Note that (strictly) `IO` are also values you cannot really control (because of the relation between input and output).
+So you would only need __#1__ but `IO` is so common it helps to mention that explicitly.
+Once you realize how much `IO` you're actually doing you can easily abstract it away behind more sensible interfaces.

 ### Families
 Services tend to neatly converge into a common group of services: providers,